samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

 ilat  = Latitude in the ISC-EHB bulletin.

+izc   = Hypocentral depth determined by the ISC bulletin.

-izc   = Hypocentral depth determined by the ISC-EHB bulletin.
+ieb   = Hypocentral depth determined by the ISC-EHB bulletin.

 mth   = ISC-EHB bulletin code for the method by which the depth is determined.
         The string is a combination of three upper-case letters and one